-1. Identify effective approaches and methods in terms of expected impacts in the implementation of projects
+1. Identified effective approaches and methods in terms of expected impacts in the implementation of projects

-2. Identify the approaches and methods which have proven to be ineffective or unsuitable during the implementation of the projects
+2. Identified the approaches and methods which have proven to be ineffective or unsuitable during the implementation of the projects

-3. List the lessons learned in terms of sustainability and reproducibility of the methods and approaches used during project implementation.
+3. Listed the lessons learned in terms of sustainability and reproducibility of the methods and approaches used during project implementation.

-Results of the evaluation will be prepared in a report to share learning with local partners and to serve as an evidence base to influence policies to realize children's rights.
-Recommendations from the evaluation will be the subject of a regional meeting of the 7 KiRA partners in Togo to develop a strategy for taking these recommendations into account in future projects.
+Results of the evaluation were prepared in a report to share learning with local partners.
+The evaluation will also serve as an evidence base to influence policies to realize children's rights.
+Recommendations from the evaluation will also inform strategies for future projects.